ahopgood/Vagrant-Puppet/modules/java/README.markdown

 * isDefault boolean, uses alternatives to manually override the priority based ordering of multi-tenancy JVMs The module will default to jdk-6u45.

-**64-bit support only**

-JVM defaults are based on major versions, e.g. JDK 8 trumps JDK 7 etc unless manually overriden using the isDefault flag.
+JVM defaults are based on major versions, e.g. JDK 8 trumps JDK 7 etc unless manually overridden using the isDefault flag.

 Java Cryptography Extensions are **not** provided as of yet.
 ## Current Status / Support